defenseunicorns-dashdays/uds-package-jupyter/adr/0002-analytics-implementation.md

     - Doesn't require deploying more pods in the cluster

     **Cons**:
-    - `flagon-userale` would require code changes to be compataible with Loki
+    - `flagon-userale` would require code changes to be compatible with Loki
     - Loki's NGINX gateway service has CORS issues that may require changes to the Loki Helm chart's schema
     - Event data is raw on the backend, meaning that further processing is necessary to make the data useful
     - No built-in dashboard capability, we would need to make our own in Grafana